Introducing The Collaborative Anthropology Network

 - Introduction and Resource tabs in social groups

-- Research Repository (coming soon!)
+- Research Repository Search (coming soon!)

 - Job Board (service fees)

-- Service Directory (service fees)
+- Social Service Directory (paid subscription)

 - User Donation and Fundraising Management (tbd)